More about: 13 Best Tours and Day Trips in Prague

 - Prague Castle

-11. Half-day trip to Konopiste Castle from Prague
+12. Half-day excursion to Konopiste Castle from Prague

-A visit to Konopiste Castle is the perfect excursion for history buffs as its last owner was Archduke Franz Ferdinand of Austria, whose famous assassination set the wheels in motion for the First World War.
+Visiting Konopiste Castle is the perfect excursion for history buffs, as its last owner was Archduke Franz Ferdinand of Austria, whose famous assassination set the wheels of World War I in motion.

-Today, Konopiste Castle is a protected monument of the Czech Republic whose galleries house impressive collections of armaments, tapestries and works of art.
-During your visit, you can tour the castle inside and out and admire its wonderful gardens.
+Today, Konopiste Castle is a protected monument of the Czech Republic, whose galleries house impressive collections of weapons, tapestries and works of art.
+During your visit, you can explore the castle inside and out and admire its beautiful gardens.

-About 40 minutes from Prague by road, another reason why this tour is worth doing is the breathtaking views of the Bohemian region you will have both on the way there and back from the bus, which you will share with a maximum of 18 other travellers.
+About 40 minutes from Prague by road, another reason why this excursion is worthwhile is the stunning views of the Bohemia region that you will enjoy both on the way there and back from the bus, which you will share with a maximum of 18 other travellers.

 - Konopiste Castle